juhasev/sample-ninja-help/subpanel-landing-page.md

 > If you need to come with the theme from scratch consider getting **Color picker** browser add on.
 This allows you to select colors from existing web pages, logos etc.. and may make your job a bit easier.

+Background gradient can be easily created by selecting **GRADIENT START** and **GRADIENT END** colors.
+Gradient angle can be adjusted with the slider selection as well.
+If you want to use solid color for the background simply set **GRADIENT START** and **GRADIENT END** colors to be the same.

 ### Edit page contents

 Simply click on the item you would like to edit and enter a new text.
 Remember to save your text by clicking **SAVE TRANSLATIONS** button.